favourMusenga/isssue_tracker_web/issueTracker.backend/Readme.md

 ## Description

 This is the backtend of the app.
-It helps Zesco to keep track of issues with their equipments and the current statuses of the equipment.
+It helps Zesco to keep track of issues with their equipments and the current statuses of the equipments

 ## Technologies used